Reptiles

 Reptiles are cold-blooded, usually egg-laying vertebrates (animals with backbones).
 Their skin is covered with scales or plates.
 Unlike mammal young, which are dependent upon their mothers for some time after birth, most reptiles are independent from day one.

 There are more than 6,500 reptile species.
-Below is the list of reptiles on regular view at the Zoo or shown through Animals & You presentations.
+Below is the list of reptiles on regular view at the Zoo.

 Aldabra Tortoise

-The Aldabra tortoise is among the longest living animals on earth with a lifespan of 150 years or more.
+This tortoise is one of the world’s longest living animals with a lifespan of 150+ years.

 American Alligator